lingng/CSCI544-Final-Proj/preprocessing/readme.md

 Preprocess the reviews for future classification.

 Only keep reviews for restaurants, and with environment, service, and flavor scores, and the reviews should be in Simplified Chinese.
-Split the large file into smaller files for processing.
+Split the large file into smaller files.

-Add segmentation and pinyin to the filtered results, and the output the result in a json format.
+Add segmentation and pinyin to the filtered results, and the output the result in json format.

 ### Process Procedure Introduction